AmpScm/SharpSvn/trunk/imports/README.txt

   $Id$

 This directory contains a number of scripts to allow building Subversion in a number of ways.
+Normally you only build one variant.

   1) An almost static release for SharpSvn with minor patches